sourcegraph/handbook/content/product/product_management/index.md

 All product engineering teams should have their own strategy page, and should update it on a monthly cadence (at the same time the [PMM roadmap](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) (internal only) is updated) by proposing a new pull request to update their content.
 Everyone on the team should be invited to contribute, and the update should be shared with important stakeholders.
 This helps us keep everyone aligned, and ensures we have a single source of truth for our product directions.
 The specific day of the month that the team updates the doc is up to the team internally to decide, the important part is that it is never more than a month out of date.

+### Feature data

+We have a several [feature matrix pages](../index.md#feature-reference) that are backed by data in the [data folder of the handbook project](https://github.com/sourcegraph/handbook).
+Product managers should keep these files up to date as part of their monthly direction page updates, as needed.

 ## Glossary

 - Product priorities: An ordered list of problem statements or outcomes that product has evidence is important